 Limited Cost Business Flat Rate

-Businesses that spend a small amount on their goods get classed as a 'limited cost business'.
+Businesses that spend a small amount on their goods will get classed as a 'limited cost business'.
 This applies when the goods purchased cost less than:

 2% of the business turnover (or)